Financial Aid Office

 PLAN (Academic Plan) Students may be placed on an academic plan upon submission of a successful appeal.
 If it is mathematically impossible for a student to resolve all deficiencies during one term of attendance and the student’s reason for appeal is appropriate according to Federal regulations, the student may be placed on an academic plan with the end goal being to resolve all deficiencies.
 An academic plan varies in length and will be determined after the appeal is approved and will not be the same for all students.
 It does not have to equate to the exact number of terms it would take a student to resolve all deficiencies.
 Students granted aid eligibility through an academic plan may receive aid for the term.
 If the student is meeting the criteria identified in the SAP appeal approval at the end of the term, the student’s academic plan may be extended.
 If students fail to meet the terms on the plan, the students will be OFFAID.
 The student cannot appeal if denied aid while on an academic plan.

-SPECIAL SERVICES STUDENTS – Some Special Services programs at ENMU-Roswell have a CTP designation with the Department of Education and are eligible for Title IV financial aid (except loans).
+SPECIAL SERVICES STUDENTS – Some Special Services programs at ENMU-Roswell have a Comprehensive Transitiion Program (CTP) designation with the Department of Education and are eligible for Title IV financial aid (except loans).
 These particular students follow the attached SAP Policy.
 Special Services SAP Policy

 BACHELOR’S DEGREE STUDENTS – A student with a Bachelor’s degree is not eligible for financial aid at ENMU-Roswell due to the time frame limit.